winstonbullen/DuoCode/reports/week-9.md

     - Evan Kim:

-    - Winston Bullen: Finish content templating and update the corresponding documentation and testing to reflect this.
-Assist team in finalizing improvements to user experience and peer review.
+    - Winston Bullen: Assist team in finalizing improvements to user experience and peer review.
 Polish the final release with the team and complete the final deliverables.